seasonedcc/croods/docs/docs/the-state.md

 ## How to change Croods State

-The only way to change the pieces of state you see above is through the usage of [Croods Actions](/docs/the-actions).
+The only way to change any part Croods state is through the usage of [Croods Actions](/docs/the-actions).